 How to Design an Effective Demo Agenda

-Does your agenda directly address the prospect’s challenges that were discussed in discovery and demonstrate a clear path to achieving business success?
+Does your software demo agenda directly address the prospect’s challenges that were discussed in discovery and demonstrate a clear path to achieving business success?

 When thinking about designing the agenda, frame the entire conversation around their business needs, and show how your software specifically solves those challenges.
 Begin with the most pressing pain point or goal first and move down the list.